confidential-containers/trustee-operator/README.md

 	//    AllInOneDeployment: all the KBS components will be deployed in the same container
 	//    MicroservicesDeployment: all the KBS components will be deployed in separate containers (part of the same Kubernetes pod)
 	KbsDeploymentType DeploymentType `json:"kbsDeploymentType,omitempty"`

-}
+	// KbsHttpsKeySecretName is the name of the secret that contains the KBS https private key KbsHttpsKeySecretName string `json:"kbsHttpsKeySecretName,omitempty"`

+	// KbsHttpsCertSecretName is the name of the secret that contains the KBS https certificate KbsHttpsCertSecretName string `json:"kbsHttpsCertSecretName,omitempty"` }
 ```